tvidalc/Capstone-Project-S2020/README.md

 # Capstone-Project-S2020
-ROS project for scanning architectural panels using GPIS algorithmn
+ROS project for scanning architectural panels using GPIS algorithmn.